Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Mythos Knowledge

-The player with the most Mythos Knowledge (MK) may try to roll 1d100 under or equal to their MK score to see whether their character knows anything about a creature, artifact, organization or something else Mythos-related.

-You may spend 5 MK to re-roll one of your saves or damage rolls.
+You may spend 5 Mythos Knowledge (MK) to re-roll one of your saves or damage rolls.

+### Mythos Knowledge Save

+Roll 1d100 under or equal to your MK score plus your current Insight score.

 ### Keeping a Journal